YuxiXie/SelfEval-Guided-Decoding/README.md

 #### Data Preprocessing

 We provide example formats of the input dataset in the folder [`data`](data).
-For other datasets, please check the details about [prompt construction](src/utils/prompt.py) to know the specific attributes each data point should contain.
+For other datasets, please check the details of [prompt construction](src/utils/prompt.py), where we show the specific attributes each data point should contain.

 #### OpenAI Keys